HashirZahir/web-annotation-tool/README.md

 ## Program Flow
 A web-based application will prompt users to create an account before using the application.
 There, the user would be able to choose what kind of datasets he wants to annotate.
 Users can upload their own image dataset for everyone else to annotate or they can help others annotate.

-If the dataset has a public visibility filter, then anyone can help to annotate the images.
-After all the images have been annotated, the developer can create his ML model.
-A rating system will also be in place to display the quality of annotation of each user.
-If the dataset has a non-public visibility filter, it can either be open to specific users via private invites or to users with a minimum rating to prevent low quality work.
+Users can upload their own image dataset for everyone else to annotate or they can help others annotate using the multi-user annotation feature.

-While the user annotates, he can utilize custom shortcuts as well as suggested bounding boxes from smart ML models that learn as you annotate the images.
+While the user annotates, he can utilize custom shortcuts for features such as undo and redo, as well as toggling the custom crosshair in case it is too intrusive for the user during annotation.

 The ML developer who uploads the dataset will be able to download the annotations in a format that is supported by well known machine learning frameworks (eg: Tensorflow) and immediately train on the dataset.